-- Works with the student to select an appropriate preceptor that meets the approval criteria. - Provides the preceptor with an orientation to the College, the course, clinical instruction, and guidelines outlined in this Handbook. - Ensures that student's goals are established with specific measures to meet the goal. - Visits/contacts the agency on a regular basis (a minimum of three visits) to monitor and provide guidance to the preceptor. - Collaborates with the preceptor to organize, implement, and evaluate the clinical experience and the student. - Conducts the clinical evaluation sessions with students - Student may obtain a copy of the Preceptor Handbook online.
+- □ Works with the student to select an appropriate preceptor that meets the approval criteria. - □ Provides the preceptor with an orientation to the College, the course, clinical instruction, and guidelines outlined in this Handbook. - ☐ Ensures that student's goals are established with specific measures to meet the goal. - □ Visits/contacts the agency on a regular basis (a minimum of three visits) to monitor and provide guidance to the preceptor. - □ Collaborates with the preceptor to organize, implement, and evaluate the clinical experience and the student.